kushalpatel05/Gurgaon_Real_Esate_ML_Model/README.md

 ```

 * ### 5.
 Add Dataset Files (If Not Included)
-Place your dataset files (like housing.xlsx, input.xlsx) into the Datasets/ folder
+Place your dataset files (like housing.xlsx, input.xlsx) into the Datasets folder

 * ### 6.
 Train the Model
 :- Load dataset